IronGhost645/alphabetiser/README.md

 -----------
 Alphabetiser is a program written to do the following:
   - Take an array from the user
-  - Sort through the array using a bubble sort algorithm
+  - Sort through the array with a home-cooked algorithm
   - Return the array with its elements in perfect alphabetical order